-Congratulations!
-You followed my advice and got your instructional designer certificate.
-Then, you applied for a position and you landed an interview.
+You got your instructional designer certificate, and then, you applied for a position and you landed an interview.
+But now comes the hard part.

-You can start by reviewing our list of instructional designer interview questions that you may be asked by a prospective employer with some tips on how to answer them.
+You can start by reviewing our list of instructional designer interview questions that you may be asked by hiring managers and prospective employers along with some tips on how to answer them.

 Instructional Designer Interview Questions